Xylylene dibromide

 Xylylene dibromide is an organic compound with the formula C6H4(CH2Br)2.
-It is an off-white solid that, like other benzyl halides, a strong lachrymator.
+It is an off-white solid that, like other benzyl halides, is strongly lachrymatory.
 It is a useful reagent owing to the convenient reactivity of the two C-Br bonds.
 Two other isomers are known, para- and meta-xylylene dibromide.

 Synthesis

 It is prepared by the photochemical reaction of ortho-xylene with bromine: